This document describes how to send data to Google Analytics using the Measurement Protocol.

 Used to determine if a value is true or false.
 Valid values are:

-Used to represent a number.
+Used to represent an integer.
 The value is stored as a signed int64